wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Like iterators, a function is used in a Mustache section, with the function's name appearing on either end.
 The contents of the section are passed as input to the function.

-## Displaying and Editing Predefined Templates
+## Display and Edit Predefined Templates

 To display and edit a predefined template for a new or existing custom alert target: